MariamWagdy/report-test/README.md

 ## Overview
 KC Report Test is a web application built using the **Spiral Framework** and **Cycle ORM**.
 It provides a set of APIs to generate business reports for analyzing sales data across different regions and categories.

-This application is optimized for performance, ensuring that reports run efficiently within MySQL 8.0.
+This application is optimized for performance, ensuring that reports run efficiently within **MySQL 8.0**.
 It supports batch data updates and is designed to handle scalable data growth.

 To set up the project, run the following commands: